 - When physical abuse happens repeatedly or for a long time, it can cause permanent damage.

-- Certain types of abuse, such as shaken baby syndrome, can be deadly.
+- Certain types of abuse, such as abusive head trauma, can be deadly.
 Some children may have permanent developmental problems or learning problems.

-- A sexually abused child can get a sexually transmitted infection, such as HIV.
+- A sexually abused child can get a sexually transmitted infection.